Voz-bonita/Vocabulary_PT-BR/README.md

 * [Dicio](https://www.dicio.com.br/)
 * [Conjugacao](https://www.conjugacao.com.br/)

+#### Note:
+Even though this repo contains the same scrapping sources of Matheus73's repo, this was done using lxml instead of BS4 (BeautifulSoup4) and inlcudes a much wider range of words.

 ## Files
 | File | Content | Number of words | Source | Source code |
 | --- | --- | --- | --- | --- |